5 Key Factors To Consider When Choosing A Life Partner

-On my book tour for Love Cycles, three of the most common questions I was asked were these: "How do I know this person is right for me?"
-"How can I tell if they will make a good life partner?"
-"What is the most important thing I can ask them?"
+As a therapist, some of the most common questions I receive have to do with how to choose a life partner: How do I know this person is right for me?
+How can I tell if they will make a good life partner?
+What is the most important thing I can ask them?

 Here are five clues that will help you find out whether or not someone has the qualities to go the distance: